 The idea of "un-doing" something occurs in mathematics as well.
 In math, we call these inverse operations.
 Using what you've learned about "un-doing" something, fill in the blanks below: The inverse operation of addition is The inverse operation of subtraction is Multiplication is the operation of division.
-To undo +3, you must To undo -2, you must The inverse of is multiplication.
-To undo +7, you must To undo +7, you must
+The inverse of is multiplication To undo +3, you must To undo -2, you must To undo ÷7, you must